ianduquette/MultiQuery/INSTALLATION.md

 - **Permission denied**: For system-wide installation, use `sudo`

 ### General Path Resolution Issues
-- **File not found errors**:
+- **Query file not found**:
-  - Check that files exist in your current working directory
+  - Check that the SQL file exists in your current working directory
   - Use `--verbose` flag to see path resolution details

-  - Remember that MultiQuery now looks for files relative to your current directory, not the MultiQuery installation directory
+- **Environment file not found**:
+  - Check current directory first, then install directory
+  - Use `--verbose` to see both search locations and which was used
+  - Consider placing a global `environments.json` in your install directory

-- **Wrong file loaded**:
+- **Wrong environment file loaded**:
-  - Use `--verbose` to see which files are being resolved
+  - Use `--verbose` to see which file was resolved (current dir vs install dir)
+  - Project-specific configs in current directory take precedence over global configs
-  - Provide absolute paths if you need to reference files outside the current directory
+  - Provide absolute paths to override the search behavior

 ### Multiple Versions
 If you have multiple installations, use these commands to check which version is being used: